Travis-Simmons/biosystems-analytics-2020/assignments/project/README.md

 ## Running the program

-1. Install dependencies by running the following command:
+1. Install dependencies:
 ```
 ./depend.sh
 ```

-2. You're now ready to go!
-To run the script, just run:
+2. You're ready to go!
+Run the command:
 ```
 ./edit_gps.py <image directory> -c <CSV file path>
 ```

-> The default output directory is `gpscorrect_out/` but you can specify a directory by using the following flag: `-o <output directory>`
+>> Note: The default output directory is `gpscorrect_out/` but you can specify a directory by using the following flag: `-o <output directory>`

 ## Output image